IamConstantine/LeetCodeFiddle/README.md

 9. [Alien Dictionary](https://leetcode.com/problems/alien-dictionary) - use topological sort.
 10. [Shortest Path to traverse all nodes](https://leetcode.com/problems/shortest-path-visiting-all-nodes) - use dfs with visited bitmap.
 11. [Maximum Minimum in Path](https://leetcode.com/problems/path-with-maximum-minimum-value) - We will use a max heap to always traverse to max yielding path.
+12. [Min Cost to connect all points](https://leetcode.com/problems/min-cost-to-connect-all-points) - Use any MST algorithm.

 ### **Bit Manipulation**